EthanShenx/mitoSpotter/README.md

 **Output**: Two text files containing mitochondrial and nuclear gene IDs.
 **Key parameter**: `--protein_coding_only` ensures we only retain protein-coding genes, which are relevant for marker identification.

-This step is expected to no more than 30s.
+This step is expected to no more than 15s.

+Note: If you use powershell, you should replace the `\` with a backtick.

 ```bash
 python scripts/01_from_gtf_extract_id.py \